eCTF

 Does the eCTF cost anything?

-Participation in the eCTF is entirely free.
-MITRE will provide the resources to complete the competition including one set of development boards per team, however teams may choose to purchase additional resources to aid with development or attacking.
+Participation in the eCTF is entirely free!
+MITRE will provide the resources to complete the competition including one set of development boards per team and an additional set for the Attack Phase, however teams may choose to purchase additional resources to aid with development or attacking.

 Are there awards?

 Winning teams receive a cash prize, publicity from MITRE, and typically earn accolades from their university as well.
-The prize amount for 2023 will be announced at the kickoff, though the 2022 eCTF awarded $5,000 in prizes.
-Students have used their participation in eCTF to build resumes, present at conferences, and open the door to valuable internship and career opportunities, including engineering positions at MITRE and Riverside Research.
+The prize amount for 2025 will be announced at the kickoff, though the 2024 eCTF awarded $25,000 in prizes and an additional $30,ooo in travel grants to support attendance at the Award Ceremony.
+Students have used their participation in eCTF to build resumes, present at conferences, and open the door to valuable internship and career opportunities, including engineering positions at MITRE and the eCTF sponsors.

 Can I earn college credits?